vmware-tanzu/load-balancer-operator-for-kubernetes/docs/quick-start.md

 ./bin/manager
 ```

-Run in the kind management cluster as a Deployment
+Alternatively, you can run in the kind management cluster as a Deployment

 ```bash
 # Build docker image